niplav/site/range_and_forecasting_accuracy.md

 `https://www.metaculus.com/api2/questions/?page=`.
 Fortunately,
-[gimpf](https://github.com/gimpf/) has already published [a collection of scripts](https://github.com/gimpf/metaculus-question-stats) for fetching & analysing Metaculus data, I reused their script `fetch` to download the raw JSON.
+[gimpf](https://github.com/gimpf/) has already published [a collection of scripts](https://github.com/gimpf/metaculus-question-stats) for fetching & analysing Metaculus data.
+I reused their script `fetch` to download the raw JSON.
 I then converted the distinct page objects in the generated file to a list of questions: